Pharmaceutical industry in the United Kingdom: 20th century

-The Glaxo department of Joseph Nathan and Co was established in London in 1908.
+The Glaxo department of Joseph Nathan and Co. was established in London in 1908.
 Glaxo Laboratories Ltd absorbed Joseph Nathan and Co in 1947 and was listed on the London Stock Exchange in the same year.
-In order to satisfy regulations then in place in the UK on the importation of medicines, Pfizer established a compounding operation in Folkestone, Kent in Autumn 1952.
+To satisfy regulations then in place in the UK on the importation of medicines, Pfizer established a compounding operation in Folkestone, Kent in Autumn 1952.
 Pfizer acquired an 80-acre site on the outskirts of Sandwich in 1954 to enable the expansion of its Kent-based activities.
 Glaxo acquired Allen and Hanburys Ltd. in 1958.
-Glaxo acquired EPI which was successor of Duncan, Flockhart and Company and Macfarlan Smith in 1962.
+Glaxo acquired EPI which was the successor of Duncan, Flockhart and Company and Macfarlan Smith in 1962.
 In 1981 the bacterial infection treatment Augmentin (amoxicillin/clavulanate potassium) was launched by Beecham; the anti-ulcer treatment Zantac (ranitidine) was launched by Glaxo; and the antiviral herpes treatment Zovirax (aciclovir) was launched by Wellcome.

 In 1991 SmithKline Beecham launched Seroxat/Paxil (paroxetine hydrochloride).
 In June 1993 Imperial Chemical Industries demerged its pharmaceuticals and agrochemicals businesses, forming Zeneca Group plc.
 In 1995 Glaxo opened a major research and development facility in Stevenage, constructed at a cost of £700 million.
 In March 1995 the £9 billion acquisition of Wellcome by Glaxo was completed, forming Glaxo Wellcome, in what was the largest merger in UK corporate history to date.
 BASF completed the acquisition of the pharmaceutical division of The Boots Company in April 1995.
 In 1997 SmithKline Beecham opened a major new research centre at New Frontiers Science Park in Harlow, Essex.
 In 1999 Zeneca Group plc and Sweden-based Astra AB merged to form AstraZeneca plc.
 Glaxo Wellcome and SmithKline Beecham announced their intention to merge in January 2000, with the merger completing in December of that year, forming GlaxoSmithKline plc.